hisashim/hyoki/README.md

       ...
       $
       ```
-  * Results may be incorrect.
-Most likely because of bugs, and possibly because this software is based on probabilistic inference.
+  * Results may be incorrect, most likely because of bugs.
   * Input text must be UTF-8/LF.
   * MeCab dictionary must be encoded in UTF-8.